 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had no cash equivalents in its operating account as of December 31, 2021 and 2020.
-The Company's investments held in the Trust Account as of December 31, 2021 were comprised of cash equivalents.
+The Company had no cash equivalents in its operating account as of both December 31, 2022 and 2021.
+The Company's investments held in the Trust Account as of both December 31, 2022 and 2021 were comprised of cash equivalents.